 The process of certification for administrative professionals is more complex than just taking a few classes, followed by a test.
 It requires studying and deep focus so you can absorb strategies, concepts, and tools that you can then immediately apply to your work.

 Like most technical and medical licenses, it also requires regular recertification.
 This commitment to maintaining a current certification guarantees that you are always learning new skills and staying on top of the latest updates and best practices in the administrative field.

 There are two primary certifications that administrative professionals can obtain to boost their careers and advancement opportunities: the Professional Administrative Certification of Excellence (PACE) and the Certified Administrative Professional (CAP).

-PACE is offered by the American Society of Administrative Professionals (ASAP) and CAP is part of the International Association of Administrative Professionals (IAAP).
-Both are highly regarded, reputable professional associations serving the administrative profession.
+PACE is offered by the American Society of Administrative Professionals (ASAP) and CAP is provided by the International Association of Administrative Professionals (IAAP).
+Both are highly regarded professional associations serving the administrative profession.

-Both of these comprehensive programs take a holistic approach to preparing you for success in your professional administrative career.
+Both of these comprehensive programs take a holistic approach to preparing you for success in your administrative career.
 They make way for you to demonstrate your depth of knowledge, expertise, and commitment to the field.
-They give you credibility and a valuable edge in a competitive job market.
-Certification also positions you for better pay and opportunities for promotions.
+They also give you credibility and a valuable edge in a competitive job market.
+Both can set you up for better pay and opportunities for promotions.

-The preparation for the exam is self-guided and it is recommended that enrollees take advantage of study groups to learn and process the information.
-The certification exam is a computer-based exam that is taken in person and administered at approved proctored testing centers all over the world.
-The main takeaways, or domains, from the Body of Knowledge resource, include:
+The preparation for the CAP exam is self-guided and it is recommended that enrollees take advantage of study groups to learn and process the information.
+The exam is computer-based, taken in person, and administered at approved, proctored testing centers around the world.
+The main takeaways, or domains, from the Body of Knowledge resource include: